tsnellgrove/dark_castle3/doc/to_do.md

 - for FlamableItem: light & burn (e.g. matches)
 - PaperItem: burns; also, if writing, ink runs and becomes unreadable
 - maybe sleep in bed (after min # of moves) to dream to get hints?
 But light must be on so you loose turns of light and wake up hungry and thirsty?
 Hint is provided randomly based on points not yet accrued?
+- need to check Enchanter to find length of days, when sleep needed, food & drink, etc
+- For dream hint: Burt has dream / memory of Nana teaching him the binary code she would use with Willy while secretly courting (she was a lunch lady?) to set a time to sneak off with him.
+Would involve 2 types of biscuits on counter...
+Nana's Own and McVittles (which were awful)... she only had room for 3 biscuits but had to show times from 0 to 7...
 - non-humanoid monster could be a special weapon description case (fun new puzzle idea)???
 - TBD: Consider having size values for items and capaicty limits on containers & backpack (should the crystal box really hold an axe?)
 	- This becomes important for 'take' capacity as well in shrinking puzzle (??)